Advocates for the Rule of Law (ARL) is a registered Canadian charity and legal think-tank dedicated to promoting the rule of law.

 - Statutes should be interpreted by looking to the ordinary meaning of the text in its full statutory context.

-- Legal disputes should be decided in accordance with general principles, not the sympathies of the particular case.
+- Legal disputes should be decided in accordance with the law, not the sympathies of the particular case.

 - All legislative and administrative actions should be subject to judicial review; but the role of the courts is “to apply the law, not to make it.”*